praveenkumarsomu/CustomNavigationBar/README.md

 Open your work space and add call the addCustomNavbarView method in the viewDidLoad function thats it you are done.
 Looks so simple 😉.
 Now we will see the parameters what we can modify from your ViewController which makes this more powerful.

-backgroundColor - This is to set the background color to the Navigation bar, this is UIColor type and default value is blue. title - It is string type and it will be displayed as title subTitle - It is string type and it will be displayed as sub title titleFont - It is UIFont type and you can set title font by passing your custom font.
-Default value is nil i.e System font subtitleFont - It is UIFont type and you can set subtitle font by passing your custom font, Default value is nil i.e System font titleTextColor - It is UiColor type and you can set title color by passing your custom color value. default color is white subtitleTextColor - It is UiColor type and you can set subtitle color by passing your custom color value. default color is white titleAlignment - It is NSTextAlignment type you can set the title text alignment center, left or right by passing your type. subtitleAlignment - It is NSTextAlignment type you can set the subtitle text alignment center, left or right by passing your type. showBackButton - You can hide passing this value false, default value is true.
-Normally I'll hide this for initial screens and pop ups it is up to your requirement. backButtonImage - You can customize back button image by passing UIImage as parameter.
+backgroundColor - This is to set the background color to the Navigation bar, this is UIColor type and default value is blue. \n title - It is string type and it will be displayed as title \n subTitle - It is string type and it will be displayed as sub title \n titleFont - It is UIFont type and you can set title font by passing your custom font.
+Default value is nil i.e System font \n subtitleFont - It is UIFont type and you can set subtitle font by passing your custom font, Default value is nil i.e System font \n titleTextColor - It is UiColor type and you can set title color by passing your custom color value. default color is white \n subtitleTextColor - It is UiColor type and you can set subtitle color by passing your custom color value. default color is white \n titleAlignment - It is NSTextAlignment type you can set the title text alignment center, left or right by passing your type. \n subtitleAlignment - It is NSTextAlignment type you can set the subtitle text alignment center, left or right by passing your type. \n showBackButton - You can hide passing this value false, default value is true.
+Normally I'll hide this for initial screens and pop ups it is up to your requirement. \n backButtonImage - You can customize back button image by passing UIImage as parameter. \n

 In All the Parameters title, subTitle and backButtonImage are required parameters if you want to show back button.